Murder, attempted murder and manslaughter

 Anyone who commits murder, attempted murder or manslaughter can be sentenced to life in prison.
 However, courts can decide on a shorter prison term.

-Murder—also called homicide—is the wilful killing of a person either intentionally or with reckless indifference to life.
+Murder—also called homicide—is the wilful killing of a person with intent to kill or cause grievous bodily harm.
 However, it does not include dangerous driving causing death—the unlawful killing of a person as a result of dangerous or negligent driving without intent to kill.
 This is a different offence and has a maximum penalty of 14 years in prison.

 If a person has a previous murder conviction or has been found guilty of multiple murders the minimum sentence is 30 years in prison.